AO-StreetArt/Aesel/docs/pages/Scene_API.rst

-   :<json float longitude: The longitude associated to the scene :<json array(string) assets: A list of string Asset ID's that should be downloaded on registration :<json array(string) tags: A list of string tags that can be used to search for scenes :>json string key: The key of the scene, for use in Object Change Streams
+   :<json float longitude: The longitude associated to the scene :<json array(string) assets: A list of string Asset ID's that should be downloaded on registration :<json array(string) tags: A list of string tags that can be used to search for scenes :>json int num\_records: The number of scenes returned in the response :>json array scenes: A List of Scene objects which match the query :>jsonarr string key: The key of the scene, for use in Object Change Streams
    :reqheader Content-Type: Application/json
    :statuscode 200: Success

-.. include:: _examples/scene_create.rst
+.. include:: _examples/scene/scene_create.rst

 Scene Retrieval
 ~~~~~~~~~~~~~~~